 Cover Girl Culture: Awakening the Media Generationis an award winning feature length documentary.
 From posing in pages of magazines to exposing magazines comes documentary filmmaker Nicole Clark.A former Elite International fashion model turned champion for young girls and their self-esteem, Nicole gets in the face of the media and advertisers calling for responsible media for our youth!We must act now to save an endangered species - empowered girls and young women!

 Cover Girl Culture explores how the worlds of fashion, modeling, advertising and celebrity impact our teens and young women.
 Who sets today's standards for beauty and how are these standards affecting individuals and society?
 Who is responsible?
 Are there ways this can be changed?
 If so, who can/will change it?

 Shocking interviews with fashion editors from major NY magazines.
 Eye opening interviews with top agents, designers, models, advertisers and many more.
 An important issue addressed is the sexualization of young girls in the media/advertising.
 Most importantly it focuses on SOLUTIONS. (this film took 4 yrs to complete)

 I have a friend.
 Let’s call him Finneus.
 Finneus is a well known flirt at my school.
 The fact that he’s pretty much had a girlfriend consistently since the beginning of 6th grade does not disuade him in what can really only be called a flirtatious personality trait.
 He’s as consistent with his flirting as he is with dating – he will flirt with pretty much any female, and has been known at times to cross over and flirt with guys as well.
 Which is weirdly a way to show off his masculinity as long as it’s all in jest.
 This aspect of boy culture still eludes me.

 Anyway, I used shrug off Finneus’s flirting, thinking, “Hey, he’s a teenage boy.
 It happens.”
-I couldn’t really get mad at him …
+I couldn’t really …